What Does a Lotus Flower Mean and Symbolise?

 Spread the love

 Growing Lotus flowers is quite simple and often requires a pond and a lot of sunlight!
-Not only that but the message and symbolism behind these water blossoms will make you want to add a pond to your garden ASAP!
+Time to add a pond to your garden ASAP!

-Now, the floral name of a Lotus is used on a lot of flowers from different genera and families – it may resemble the Lotus but aren’t actually related.
-Such flowers include the Greek Lotus from the Rhamnaceae family, the Egyptian Lotus from the Nymphaceae family, or the Lotus tree from the Cannabaceae family.
+Now, the floral name of a lotus is used on a lot of flowers from different genera and families – it may resemble the lotus but aren’t actually related.
+Such flowers include the Greek Lotus from the Rhamnaceae family, the Egyptian or Nymphaea Lotus from the Nymphaceae family, or the Lotus tree from the Cannabaceae family.

-This divine blossom belongs to the genus Nelumbo of the Nelumbonaceae or Lotus-Lily family.
-It will come off as a surprise that there are only around two to three species from this genus which are native to Southern and Eastern Asia as well as Australia,
+These day blooming plants belong to the genus Nelumbo of the Nelumbonaceae or Lotus-Lily family.
+It will come off as a surprise that there are only around two to three species from this genus which are native to Southeast Asia, Southern Asia, Eastern Asia, Australia, and in East Africa.

 The origin Latin genus name comes from the Sinhalese word Neḷum̆ba while the floral name comes from the Greek word Lōtos.
 Both names are referring to a legendary flower floating above the surface of the water.

 The few species of this flower can also be called the Padma – its Buddhist name.
-Such species include the Hindu Sacred Lotus (N. nucifera), the North American Lotus (N. pentapetala), and the Yellow Lotus (N. lutea).
+Such species include the Hindu Sacred Lotus (Nelumbo nucifera), the North American Lotus (Nelumbo pentapetala), and the Yellow Lotus (Nelumbo lutea).
+One popular type of water lily mistaken for a lotus is the Egyptian lotus (Nymphaea caerulea).

-The Padma is dubbed as the supreme sacred flower of the East.
+The blooming lotus flower is dubbed as the supreme sacred flower of the East.
 It is highly praised as the national flower of India and the perpetual flower of the city Moriyama in Japan.

-The blossoms every day symbolizes the rising sun in mystical astrology and anything involving the solar matrix.
+The symbolism of the lotus flower is associated with the rising sun in mystical astrology and anything involving the solar matrix.
 The flowers close and sink at nightfall and only rise to bloom again during the day – just like the rise and set of the sun.

 In Asian traditions, the lotus symbol represents the four elements of nature – earth, air, fire, and water.
-This flower was also known as the Moon Plant.
+It is an important symbol of purity and is also known as the Moon Plant.
 Its elegant floral reflection on water represents a soul transcending into flesh – rising from the chaos and illuminating a pure matter and spirit.

 In Buddhism, the Lotus Buddha is seen as a god-like being sitting still – this speaks of a being that had just overcome the prevailing pain of the material world and has become enlightened.
-Like the ancient Egyptian gods, several Hindu gods are also portrayed seated on a Lotus.
+Like the ancient Egyptian gods, several Hindu deities are also portrayed seated on a lotus.

 What does a White Lotus Flower Mean?

-A white Padma flower speaks of the purity of the mind and the chastity of the body.
+The white lotus flower meaning is quite similar to that of a white Egyptian lotus.
+White lotus flowers symbolize purity of the mind and the chastity of the body.

-Nelumbo blossoms with pretty pink petals are symbolic of a womanly or goddess-like elegance and grace.
+A pink lotus flower represents womanly or goddess-like elegance and grace.

-Purple Lotuses have a softer appeal in beauty as one might say.
-This floral indicates a sense of self-regeneration and reaching spiritual enlightenment.
+Purple lotuses have a softer appeal in beauty as one might say.
+This flower indicates a sense of self-regeneration and reaching spiritual enlightenment.

 What does a Red Lotus Bloom Represent?

-If there is a flower out there that represents an estranged love or relationship – a red Lotus is just that!
+If there is a flower out there that represents an estranged love or relationship – red lotus flowers are just that!

 What does a Blue Lotus Flower Symbolize?